apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 `@since Oak 1.44.0 (OAK-9740)`

 By setting the offset / limit of a query you can set the limits and offsets set on the query object.
-Note, this setting will be overriden by any settings made via the `Query#setOffset` or `Query#setLimit` methods.
+Note, this setting will be overridden by any settings made via the `Query#setOffset` or `Query#setLimit` methods.

 The syntax is `option(limit {num}, offset {num})` at the very end of the statement, after `order by` and can be used in conjunction with any other option.